Running shoe company On is sued over footwear's allegedly "loud, embarrassing" squeak

 When wearers take a step, the rubber within the CloudTec design rubs together, resulting in a "noisy and embarrassing squeak," the lawsuit claims.

-On, a Swiss company with U.S. offices in Portland, Oregon, didn't immediately respond to a request for comment.
+On, a Swiss company with U.S. offices in Portland, Oregon, said it doesn't comment on ongoing legal matters.

 Other customers have complained about the noise in online forums such as Reddit, with some posting hacks for trying to stop the shoes from squeaking.
 The two consumers who filed the lawsuit claim they stopped wearing their On running shoes shortly after purchasing them due to the noise, which they both described as embarrassing.